-In addition to residential developments and demolishments, councils are increasingly beginning to regenerate outdated shopping centres so that they offer more than just a place to shop, or a route to work.
+In addition to residential developments and demolishments, councils are increasingly beginning to regenerate outdated shopping centres.
+This in turn means that they offer more than just a place to shop or a route to work.
 Projects such as the Broadmarsh shopping centre in Nottingham and the Highcross in Leicester come at a key time.

-Going into 2018, the demolishment of Nottingham’s Broadmarsh shopping centre is a major undertaking, with diversions to pedestrian and bus routes causing disruption for commuters.
+The demolishment of Nottingham’s Broadmarsh shopping centre was a major undertaking.
+This led to diversions to pedestrian and bus routes causing disruption for commuters.

-However, as the Nottingham Post points out, for some people, the regeneration can’t be completed soon enough.
+However, as the Nottingham Post pointed out, for some people, the regeneration couldn’t have been completed soon enough.
 As a city home to two universities with impressive reputations as well as a hub for music, fashion and nightlife, it’s more important than ever to continue to revitalise and move the city forward.

 From an environmental perspective, it makes a lot of sense to redevelop or rebuild our existing brownfield sites; as world populations increase, it is imperative to preserve our green spaces for the enjoyment (and health) of future generations.

-Similarly, Leicester is also undergoing some major changes in the heart of the city, such as its redevelopment of shops in the city centre.
+Similarly, Leicester has undergone some major changes in the heart of the city, such as its redevelopment of shops in the city centre.
 It’s unclear at this point whether they’ll be demolished or built into something new, but whatever the outcome, it seems the East Midlands is being developed into a place to live and work to rival the rest of the UK.

-If cities aren’t regenerated and planned smartly for the future, it’s no surprise that employees, jobs and businesses alike start to look outwards to other regions.
-It’s factors like soaring rent prices, and a resulting lower quality of living, which is causing London to lose its young people (millennials) ‘in record numbers’, according to The Guardian.
+If cities aren’t regenerated and planned smartly for the future, it’s no surprise that employees, jobs and businesses alike start to look outward to other regions.
+It’s factors like soaring rent prices, and a resulting lower quality of living, which is causing London to lose its young people (millennials) ‘in record numbers, according to The Guardian.